pppontusw/Google-Apps-AD-Group-Sync/README.md

 [Google_Config]
 CLIENT_SECRET_FILE_PATH = client_secret.json
-SERVICE_ACCOUNT_EMAIL = id@developer.gserviceaccount.com
+# Path to the secret_key if you use a domain wide service account - otherwise this is not needed
 SERVICE_ACCOUNT_JSON_FILE_PATH = secret_key.json
-#Needs to be an account with superadmin permission, your configured service account will impersonate this user
+#Needs to be an account with superadmin permission - only needed if you use a domain wide service account
 SERVICE_ACCOUNT_IMPERSONATE_ACCOUNT = superadmin@example.com
 ```